-Dr. Laurie Gottlieb is a full professor at the Ingram School of Nursing, McGill University and Flora Madeline Shaw Chair in Nursing.
+Professor Laurie Gottlieb is a full professor at the Ingram School of Nursing, McGill University and holds the Flora Madeline Shaw Chair in Nursing.
 She is the Nurse-Scholar in Residence at the Jewish General Hospital.
 Professor Gottlieb earned a BN and MSc in Nursing and a PhD in developmental psychology from McGill University.
-She has been a member of McGill faculty since 1974, and Director of the School of Nursing and Associate Dean of the Faculty of Medicine from 1995 to 2000.
-During her tenure at McGill she has served on many faculty and University committees including a member of McGill Senate, the Board of Directors for the McGill Center for Research and Teaching on Women.
-Since 1992 she has been editor-in-chief of the Canadian Journal of Nursing Research, the oldest peer reviewed nursing academic journal in Canada.
+She has been a member of McGill faculty since 1974, and was the Director of the School of Nursing and Associate Dean of the Faculty of Medicine from 1995 to 2000.
+In 2014 she founded and is a co-director of the International Institute for Strengths-Based Nursing and Health Care.
+From 1992-2013 she was the editor-in-chief of CJNR) (Canadian Journal of Nursing Research).

-Professor Gottlieb has received a number of prestigious awards including the Ordre des infirmières et infirmiers du Québec bestowed Dr. Gottlieb with their highest honour, the Insigne du mérite prize for her contributions to the advancement of the profession, and the Canadian Nurses Association Centennial Award, the first and one-time ward recognizing the 100 most influential nurses in Canada.
+Professor Gottlieb has received a number of prestigious awards including the Ordre des infirmières et infirmiers du Québec their highest honour, the Insigne du mérite prize for her contributions to the advancement of the profession, and the Canadian Nurses Association Centennial Award, the first and one-time ward recognizing the 100 most influential nurses in Canada.

-To view Dr. Gottlieb’s publications, visit the Ingram School of Nursing’s Research/Publications page.
+To view Professor Gottlieb’s publications, visit the Ingram School of Nursing’s Research/Publications page.